RACE WEEKEND QUESTIONS AND ANSWERS

 The medic tent is right at the finish line.
 Runners injured on route will be taken by

-St. John ambulance or another vehicle to the medic tent once their injury is identified by
+St. John’s ambulance or another vehicle to the medic tent once there injury is identified by

 our bike riders.